-Common Name Recommended Mitigation Measures to Avoid Impacts to SAR Snakes in Study Area • Uninjured individuals captured during drainage works, are to be released within 24 hours of capture, in an area immediately adjacent to the drainage works with natural vegetation cover within 50 m and out of harm's way (as per subsection 2.3 and 2.4 of Handling Manual included in the Contractor Information Package; Appendix F). • Where one or more individuals belonging to a snake species is killed as a result of drainage work activity, or a person finds a deceased individual of a snake species, the following measures should be followed: o Collect and transfer any dead individuals into a holding tub outside of direct sunlight; and, o Contact the MNRF within 72 hours to seek direction and to arrange for the transfer of the carcasses of the dead individuals. • If the methods of handling snakes outlined in subsection 2.3 and 2.4 of the Handling Manuals are not applicable due to a snake's injuries, use a shovel or flat object to pick up the snake, ensuring that injured areas are supported and place in large plastic bin or bucket with a lid with air holes.
+Common Name Recommended Mitigation Measures to Avoid Impacts to SAR Snakes in Study Area Uninjured individuals captured during drainage works, are to be released within 24 hours of capture, in an area immediately adjacent to the drainage works with natural vegetation 2.3 and 2.4 of Handling Manual included in the Contractor Information Package; Appendix F).
+Where one or more individuals belonging to a snake species is killed as a result of drainage work activity, or a person finds a deceased individual of a snake species, the following robustic of collect and transfer any dead individuals into a holding tub outside of direct sunlight; and, Contact the MNRF within 72 hours to seek direction and to arrange for the transfer of the carcasses of the dead individuals.
+If the methods of handling snakes outlined in subsection 2.3 and 2.4 of the Handling Manuals are not applicable due to a snake's injuries, use a shovel or flat object to pick up the large plastic bin or bucket with a lid with air holes.
 Immediately transport the turtle to an MNRF authorized veterinarian or wildlife rehabilitator and contact the MNRF.
-Contact Information for Authorized Wildlife Rehabilitator can be found in Appendix F and on SAR Information Sheets (Appendix F). • Complete a SAR Encounter Reporting Form included in Contractor Information Package (Appendix F).
+Contact In Appendix F and on SAR Information Sheets (Appendix F).
+Complete a SAR Encounter Reporting Form included in Contractor Information Package (Appendix F).